alirezaabbaszadeh/RL-lookback-LeadLag-signature/docs/repro.md

 - If plotting fails (no display/matplotlib), artifacts still generate; plots are optional.
 - Some advanced features (RL training) require extra dependencies like `stable-baselines3`.
+  Install with `pip install -r requirements-rl.txt` if you plan to run RL.
 - Tests:

 ```